syntevo/syntevo.github.io/SmartGit/HowTos/Authentication-problems-push-pull-fail-.md

 to <smartgit@syntevo.com>

-# Error: Could not read from remote repository, GitLab: the project you were looking for could not be found
+# Error (GitLab): Could not read from remote repository: the project you were looking for could not be found

 Go to your GitLab server configuration page (or ask your administrator to do so) and make sure that you have been granted all necessary access